Registration and log in

-The number of staff can be anywhere between one and three and students participating in each section can be anywhere between five and ten.
+The number of staff (teaching and non-teaching) can be anywhere between one and three and the number of students participating in each section can be anywhere between five and ten.
 We want as many students and teachers to participate, and to quote late Anil Agarwal, founder of CSE, children “….should begin to understand how human beings and human societies interact with their environment for their survival and their growth…”

-38. Do we have to analyse the data that we have collected referring to the information given in section II of the manual?
+37. Do we have to analyse the data that we have collected referring to the information given in section II of the GSP manual?

 No, you don’t have to analyse the data as we will do it for you :-).
-All you need to do is to furnish, the information.
+All you need to do is to furnish the information.
 But do refer to the Section II of the manual as it would be helpful when collecting the data.
-For example, in water section, the ISI guidelines laid down for adequate sanitary fittings on Page 66 of the manual ‘How Green is your School?’ provides the standards that schools have to follow.
+For example, in water section, the ISI guidelines laid down for adequate sanitary fittings on Page 84 of the revised manual ‘How Green is your School?’ provides the standards that schools have to follow.
 The information can also be accessed in the knowledge bank of the GSP website.

 The Audit is self-explanatory.
-Tips have been provided both online as well as in the GSP Audit manual.
-But, if you are still uncertain, please at email: firstname.lastname@example.org and we will respond to your queries.
+Tool tips have been provided both online as well as in the GSP Audit manual.
+But, if you are still uncertain, please email us at: email@example.com and we will respond to your queries.

 Yes, data will be saved in real time.
 As you complete all questions in one section, and click on ‘next’ button to move to the next section, your data gets saved.
 You can also save every time by clicking on: Save and resume later.
-But given the internet connections, we recommend that you record your answers in the GSP Audit Manual, and then populate the data online to ensure that data entered is not lost.
+But given the internet connections, we recommend that you record your answers in the GSP Audit Manual or keep a backup, and then populate the data online to ensure that data entered is not lost.

 Yes, the coordinator can be a part of one team or as many teams as s/he wants.

-42. In Food section: My school does not have a canteen or the Canteen in the school does not sell packaged items.
+42. In Food section: My school does not have a canteen or the Canteen in the school does not sell ultra processed packaged items.
 What do we fill in the Food section then?

-If your canteen does not sell packaged foods, then please enter “0” (zero) in all the fields of Q.3 What kind of food is being served / sold in your school?.
+If your canteen does not sell ultra processed packaged foods, then please enter “0” (zero) in all the fields of Q.3 What kind of food is being served / sold in your school?.
 If your school does serve traditional snacks and beverages during the day (or in the evenings), please mention the number of servings (example – 6).

 43. In Land section: Can we include the roof of say, the security cabin or the canteen?